Funj Sultanate: Military

 The weaponry of the Funj warriors consisted of thrusting lances, throwing knives, javelins, hide shields and, most importantly, long broadswords which could be wielded with two hands.
 Body armour consisted of leather or quilts and additionally mail, while the hands were protected by leather gloves.
 On the heads iron or copper helmets were worn.
 The horses were also armoured, wearing thick quilts, copper headgear and breast plates.
 While armour was also manufactured locally, it was at times imported as well.

+Firearms were rarely used in warfare and were rather symbols of prestige.
 In the late 17th century Sultan Badi III attempted to modernize the army by importing firearms and even cannons, but they were quickly disregarded after his death not only because the import was expensive and unreliable, but also because the traditionally armed elites feared for their power.
 James Bruce remarked that the Sultan had "not one musket in his whole army".
 40 years later Johann Ludwig Burckhardt noted that Mek Nimr, the now independent lord of Shendi, maintained a small force of slaves armed with muskets bought or stolen from Egyptian merchants.
 While they were in bad shape their mere display was enough to cause terror among Nimr's enemies.
 In 1820 the Shaykiyya were said to have a few pistols and guns, although the overwhelming majority still used traditional weapons.